Pequannock Township High School: Athletics

 The baseball team won the Group II state championship in 1988 (defeating Delran High School in the finals of the tournament) and 2009 (against Shore Regional High School), and won the Group I title in 2023 (vs. Buena Regional High School).
-The 1988 team finished the season with a 17-10 record with a 3-0 win in the Group II final against Delran, a team that entered the championship game with a 24-2 record.
+The 1988 team finished the season with a 17–10 record with a 3–0 win in the Group II final against Delran, a team that entered the championship game with a 24–2 record.

 The football team won the North II Group II state sectional championship in 1999 and 2000.
-The team won the North II Group III sectional title in 2000 with a 21-7 win against Dover High School, overcoming an early deficit with three fourth-quarter touchdowns.
+The team won the North II Group III sectional title in 2000 with a 21–7 win against Dover High School, overcoming an early deficit with three fourth-quarter touchdowns.

 The ice hockey team won the Halvorsen Cup in 2008 and 2010.

 The softball team won the Group II state title in 2009 (vs. Cranford High School) and 2012 (vs. Robbinsville High School).
-The 2012 team won the Group II title with a 3-0 win against defending champion Robbinsville in the playoff finals.
+The 2012 team won the Group II title with a 3–0 win against defending champion Robbinsville in the playoff finals.

 The golf team won the 2014 NJSIAA Group I state championship, the first state title in the program's history.

 Administration

 The school's principal is Richard M. Hayzler.
-His core administration team includes two assistant principals.
+His core administration team includes the assistant principal and director of athletics.